10 Microsoft Teams Chat Settings You Must Try

 Interested in learning more?
 Book a custom demo today.

 9 – Send Microsoft Teams messages to Webex users

 How about when you need to chat with people who prefer to use Webex?

 Revert to email again?
 Or are these the people you can only meet in real-time with?

-10 – Send Microsoft Teams messages to Zoom Chat users
+10 – Send Microsoft Teams messages to Zoom Team Chat users

-Soon, universal channels will support interoperability between Microsoft Teams and Zoom Chat.
+Mio now supports interoperability between Microsoft Teams and Zoom Team Chat.

-Just like Slack or Webex users, you can create universal channels on Teams to invite Zoom Chat users as well.
+Just like Slack or Webex users, you can sync channels on Teams to invite Zoom Team Chat users as well.